Year-end Tax Refund Simulation

 Under what conditions can I claim the dependent personal deduction?

-The dependent personal deduction applies to a spouse, lineal ascendants/descendants, and siblings who meet the income requirement (annual income of ₩1M or less; if only employment income, total wages of ₩5M or less).
-The age requirement is 60 or older for lineal ascendants, 20 or younger for lineal descendants and siblings, with no age limit for a spouse.
+The dependent personal deduction applies to a spouse, lineal ascendants/descendants, and siblings who meet the income and age requirements set out in the Income Tax Act.
+The age requirement differs depending on the relationship, and there is no age limit for a spouse.
 Persons with disabilities may qualify for an additional deduction regardless of age.
 If multiple employees claim the same dependent, it may result in a recovery assessment, so coordination within the family is important.
+Please check the latest eligibility requirements on the National Tax Service's Hometax website.

 When does the '13th-month paycheck' actually arrive?